Astros vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has collected 49 hits with 12 doubles, a triple, a home run and seven walks.
-He has driven in 22 runs with 20 stolen bases.
+- Esteury Ruiz has put up 51 hits with 12 doubles, a triple, a home run and eight walks.
+He has driven in 22 runs with 21 stolen bases.

-- Ruiz heads into this matchup looking to extend his three-game hit streak.
-During his last five outings he is hitting .238 with two doubles, two walks and two RBI.
+- Ruiz has picked up a hit in four straight games.
+In his last five games he is hitting .318 with two doubles, two walks and two RBI.

 Ruiz Recent Games